senecajs/senecajs.org/src/pages/get-started/index.md

 To see this in action, run the file [pattern-wins.js][].
 For more details, see the [patrun module][].

 It is sometimes useful to have a way of enhancing the behavior of an action without rewriting it fully.
-For example, you might want to perform custom validation of the message properties, or capture message statistics, or add additional information to action results, or throttle message flow rates.
+For example, you might want to perform custom validation of the message properties, capture message statistics, add additional information to action results, or throttle message flow rates.

 In the sample code, the addition action expects the left and right properties to be finite